Helping Children and Grandchildren Pay for College

 Do what’s right for you, too

-Before signing away your life savings in the name of higher education, settle on a balanced approach in line with your financial resources and outlook.
+Before sacrificing your own financial security in the name of higher education, settle on a balanced approach to create an education savings plan.

-A good first step is to talk with your grandchildren and their parents about your intentions and limitations.
+A good first step is to talk with your children or grandchildren about your intentions and limitations.
 Explore possibilities, objectives, and boundaries together as a family.
-Even if these conversations start when the grandchildren are still quite young, they’ll emphasize the importance the whole family places on education.
+Even if these conversations start when the children are still quite young, they’ll emphasize the importance the whole family places on education.

-The efforts may even trigger more conversations around money, savings, and education that often never happen between grandparents and grandchildren.
+The efforts may even trigger more conversations around money, savings, and education that often never happen.
 This could help children—especially teenagers—understand the importance of saving for college and taking charge of their own financial futures.

-- Get the conversation going.
-Talk to your grandchildren about college dreams and savings.
+- Talk to your children or grandchildren about college dreams and savings.